lilstav/lilstav/windows_10_lite.md

 1.0

 [install window]
-1.Two operating systems to choose only
+1.Only two operating systems to choose
 2.1/2 Installation in 4 steps
 3.2/2 Installation guide in 3 simple steps
 3.Online account is now valide as option*